 Sensitivity assessment.
-A 5°C change in temperature over one month or a 2°C change in temperature over the period of a year is unlikely to cause direct mortalities as Zostrea noltei is well within its thermal tolerance limits in the British Isles.
-Resistance is therefore considered ‘High’.
-However, in area where seagrasses are already exposed to high temperatures, a change at the level of the benchmark may result in considerable losses.
-Recovery will be fairly rapid once conditions return to normal resulting in a ‘Medium’ resilience score.
-The biotope is therefore considered to have a ‘Low’ sensitivity to a change in temperature at the pressure benchmark.
+A 5°C change in temperature over one month or a 2°C change in temperature over the period of a year is unlikely to cause direct mortalities as Zostera noltei is well within its thermal tolerance limits in the British Isles.
+Resistance is, therefore, considered ‘High’.
+Recovery will be rapid once conditions return to normal resulting in a ‘High’ resilience score.
+The biotope is, therefore, considered to be 'Not sensitive' to a change in temperature at the pressure benchmark.
+However, in areas where seagrasses are already exposed to high temperatures, a change at the level of the benchmark may result in considerable losses.

 Populations of Zostera noltei occur from the Mediterranean to southern Norway and Zostera sp. are regarded as tolerant of temperatures between about 5 -30°C. Therefore, they may tolerate the range of temperatures likely in the British Isles (Davison & Hughes 1998).
 Intertidal populations may be damaged by frost (Den Hartog, 1987) and Covey & Hocking (1987) reported defoliation of Zostera noltei in the upper reaches of mudflats in Helford River due to ice formation in the exceptionally cold winter of 1987.
 However, the rhizomes survived and leaves are usually lost at this time of year due to shedding, storms or grazing with little apparent effect (Nacken & Reise, 2000).
 Populations at the edge of the range are likely to be more intolerant of temperature change.
 Therefore, the biotope probably has a 'High' resistance and 'High' resilience to this pressure and is 'Not sensitive' at the benchmark level.

 Sensitivity assessment.
-Zostera noltei is more tolerant to changes in salinity than Zostera marina and a drop in salinity at the level of the benchmark is unlikly to result in mortality.
+Zostera noltei is more tolerant to changes in salinity than Zostera marina and a drop in salinity at the level of the benchmark is unlikely to result in mortality.
 Resistance is thus assessed as ‘High’.
-Recovery, enabled by recolonization from surrounding communities, will be fairly rapid once conditions return to normal resulting in ‘Medium’ resilience.
-The biotope is therefore considered to have a ‘Low’ sensitivity to an decrease in salinity at the pressure benchmark.
+Recovery will be fairly rapid once conditions return to normal resulting in a ‘High’ resilience.
+The biotope is therefore considered to be 'Not sensitive' to a decrease in salinity at the pressure benchmark.

 Sensitivity assessment: Any changes in hydrology will have a considerable impact on the integrity of seagrass habitat.
 A change in water flow at the level of the benchmark of 10 to 20 cm/s for more than 1 year would cause some mortality in seagrasses resulting in a ‘Medium’ resistance score.
 Recovery will depend on the species capacities to adapt to changes in water flow regime but is considered to be fairly rapid.
 Resilience is thus assessed as ‘Medium’.
 The biotope scores a ‘Medium’ sensitivity to changes in water flow at the pressure benchmark.